singledigit/devops-bootcamp/labs/lab1/dashboard.md

 ### Step 6: Specify Details
 - In the **Stack name** field enter *Infrastructure*
 - In the **KeyPairName** field, choose the key you created in the configuration section.
 - In the **VpcId** there should only be one choice.
-If you have more than one choice, its a good chance you created it so choose the default if you know it.
-Any of them will work.
+If you have more than one choice, see the bottom of this page to get the right ID.
 - Click **Next**

 ### Step 7: Options